siavashshami/siavashshami.github.io/_pages/research.md

       <p>
         <strong>Objective:</strong>
-        Investigation of water storage changes in Iran using GRACE and CHIRPS data in the Google Earth Engine system.
+        To investigate the spatial and temporal changes in water storage across Iran and examine their relationship with changes in precipitation.
+The study was designed to demonstrate how satellite-based GRACE observations and CHIRPS precipitation data can be jointly used for large-scale monitoring of water-resource conditions in an arid and semi-arid country.
       </p>

       <p>
         <strong>Data:</strong>
-        GRACE and CHIRPS data.
+        GRACE satellite data for water-storage changes and CHIRPS precipitation data for total annual precipitation over Iran during 2003–2017.
       </p>

       <p>
         <strong>Methods:</strong>
-        Analysis of water storage changes using GRACE and CHIRPS data in the Google Earth Engine system.
+        GRACE-derived water-storage variations and CHIRPS-based annual precipitation were analyzed within the Google Earth Engine environment to characterize their temporal behavior across Iran.
+The two satellite-derived datasets were examined together to investigate the consistency between changes in precipitation and terrestrial water storage.
       </p>

       <p>